Post Author: Eugene Nagawiecki

 Potential Client: No, not really at all.
 We’re ‘old-fashioned’ people….

-Equally so, with the parents being ‘old-fashioned,’ it will seem reasonable to additionally offer a quality print option for the whole family to enjoy.
+Equally so, with the parents being ‘old-fashioned,’ it will seem reasonable to offer a quality print option for the whole family to enjoy.

 Learn More Print & Digital Options

 As much as you might want to stick to your style, no client will stay if they feel like they are being completely ignored.
-Moreover, the more clients are satisfied the more likely they are to be big spending clients (and, later, returning ones).
+Moreover, the more clients are satisfied, the more likely they are to be big-spending clients (and, later, returning ones).

 2. Offer Upsell Options That Make Sense